Anishachhotray/20-days-20-JavaScript-projects/README.md

 ### Day 7 - Simple Calculator

 A calculator application that performs basic arithmetic operations such as addition, subtraction, multiplication, division, and percentage calculations.

+### Day 8 - Text Analyzer & Counter

+A text analysis tool that counts characters, words, vowels, and consonants from user input.